 - 3. Farm enrollment will be complete when the farm is contacted by a representative from MFT or MOFGA and the following elements are received:

-- Verification that the farmer earns 50% of your family income from the farm business.
+- Verification that the farmer earns at least 50% of their family’s income from the farm business.

 - The farm has stopped sales of contaminated products.

-- A W-9 form and a recent Schedule F from you.
+- A W-9 form and a recent Schedule F from the farm.

-- 4. Participants enrolled in the Income Replacement Program are paid weekly through MOFGA and MFT until the state indemnity program by DACF begins or the fund runs out of money.
-Participants agree to have their Income Replacement award deducted from the lump sum payment they receive from the Maine indemnity program in order to replenish the emergency fund that will continue to support contaminated farms.
+Participants enrolled in the Income Replacement Program are paid bi-weekly through MFT and MOFGA until they begin receiving payments from DACF’s PFAS Income Replacement Program or the fund runs out of money.
+Participants agree to have their income replacement award deducted from the payment they receive from the Maine Income Replacement Program.
+That deducted portion of their award from DACF will be used to replenish MFT and MOFGA’s emergency fund that will continue to support contaminated farms.